-You see, I’ve considered myself a Christian my whole life simply for the fact that I believe in God.
+You see, I’ve considered myself a Christian my whole life simply for the fact that I believed in God.
 As a child, I only followed what my parents told me to believe in without reason, and that was enough for me.

 Now here’s the thing.
 The older I got, the more miserable I became.
 People became cold towards me, and I, in turn, acted cold towards them.
 It got to the point where I began to question the very meaning of life.
 If you think no one really cares for you or that you are inferior to the rest, life simply becomes one big, seemingly unsolvable puzzle.

 I was unhappy, and often times, I’d cry out for God’s help.
-I spoke to God when and only when I needed Him.
+I spoke to God when and only when I needed help.
 This was not enough, and it wasn’t until I reached my lowest point that I really began to see Him at work.
 This was when my journey to recovery began, though at the time, I didn’t know it.

 At that point in time, I had a strange spiritual encounter.
-I couldn’t understand it at the time, but it was enough to keep me going, even when I wanted to stop.
+I couldn’t understand it then, but it was enough to keep me going, even when I wanted to stop.
 I felt something that I hadn’t felt in a long time.
-I felt loved.
+I felt as if I was loved.
 Some time later, I decided that enough was enough, and with God’s love, I was able to overcome agoraphobia.

 These days, I see a lot of hate directed towards Christians and even God Himself.
 Some wonder how a loving God could allow such awful things to happen.
 I don’t feel I can change anyone’s mind on the matter as I believe religion is a personal thing, something that must be experienced to be understood.